appscode/blog/content/post/kubedb-v2024.4.27/index.md

 [Here](https://github.com/appscode/grafana-dashboards/tree/master/druid) is the step-by-step guideline

-Here's a sneak peak to Summary dashboard for Druid.
+Here's a preview of the Summary dashboard for Druid.

 ![Druid Summary](images/druid-summary.png)